flo1met/metropolis_sampler/README.md

 The normal approximation proposal is a proposal distribution that approximates the target distribution using a normal distribution.
 The normal approximation proposal is used to generate new states in the Metropolis Hastings algorithm.

 The sampler was developed as part of a course project for the "Bayesian Statistics" course at Utrecht University.
 Its functionality is demonstrated by applying it to integrate a Bayesian Data Integration approach.
-The full example can be reproduced using the provided scripts.
+The full example can be reproduced using the provided scripts and the [reproducible evironment file](renv.lock).
 For more information, see the [project report](docs/main.pdf).

 ## Installation